calculquebec/cq-formation-advanced-python/reference/ul-20160216/03-compiling.md

     __pyx_t_3 = (4 - (8 * __Pyx_mod_long(__pyx_v_i, 2)));
 ~~~

 Everything looks almost right.
 Our variables are now native types (double and int).
 The only thing left is this call to __Pyx_mod_long instead of the (way faster) C modulo operator (%).
-This is done mainly because of different behaviour when using negative numbers.
+This is done mainly because of different behavior when using negative numbers.
 In C, -1%10 == -1 and in Python, -1%10 == 9.
 Since we know we won't have any negative numbers going from 0 to intervals-1, we can safely tell the Cython compiler to use the native modulo operator:

 ~~~ {.python}
 #cython:cdivision=True